roger2727/Comic-Book-API/src/README.md

 <br>

-The main functionalities of a Relational object Database (Orm) are to map relational SQL objects, and you have foreign and primary keys to actual objects and code so you can more easily both read, view and respond in objects and also manipulate them so you can set properties and make changes.
-The ORM is great as you won't need to rely on special technics or learn a new query language to be productive with the data system. another benefit of using relational object mapping is that the models are dry because you only write the models once, which makes it faster and easier to update and maintain.another reason for Using a orm is that it helps prevent SQL injection attacks which could cause security risks.
+The main functionalities of a Relational object Database (Orm) are to map relational SQL objects.
+You have foreign and primary keys to actual objects and code, so you can read, view, and respond more easily to objects.
+And also manipulate them so you can set properties and make changes.
+The ORM is great as you won't need to rely on special technics or learn a new query language to be productive with the data system.
+Another benefit of relational object mapping is that the models are dry because you only write the models once, making it faster and easier to update and maintain.
+Another reason for Using an ORM is that it helps prevent SQL injection attacks which helps with security threats

 <br>